Last Updated: August 10, 2026

 So let’s do these three things:

-Insert the Total Slack field, and #13 has 0 days slack, so we know that changing/delaying that task will delay the project.
+Insert the Total Slack field, and #13 has 0 days slack, so we know that changing/delaying that activity will delay the project.
 But go ahead, double click #13 and change the type of dependency from a Start to Start to a Finish to Start.

 Then, with the Gantt Chart view selected below, open the Assign Resources floating dialog box (Resource tab / Assign Resources command) and do the following: